twinlabs/forum/README.md

 Hot Reload
 ==========
-`npm run start` does 'hot reloading' by default.
+`npm run start:dev` does 'hot reloading' by default.
 This is subject to change.